 Conventional loans typically require higher scores than credit cards, but if you're looking for a mortgage with an average FICO score of 757 and considering unconventional means like winning the lottery or getting involved in game cousin's shady investing schemes then go right ahead.

 It should be noted that conventional mortgages still remain popular due to their low-interest rates which can beat anything else out there by leaps and bounds!

 The higher your score, the less mortgage insurance you'll need.
 If a borrower has an excellent FICO rating of 760 or more then they can avoid paying anything at all for private Mortgage Insurance!

 FHA loan: 500

-Although the FHA does not have a maximum credit score requirement, lenders can imposed their own requirements for mortgage approval and people with just meet these minimums will likely find it hard to get approved.
-As reported by ICE Mortgage Technology in September 2021 on average borrowers had 677+ scores while those who were between 500–549 accounted only 0.33%.
+Although the FHA does not have a maximum credit score requirement, lenders can impose their own requirements for mortgage approval and people with just meet these minimums will likely find it hard to get approved.
+As reported by ICE Mortgage Technology in September 2021 on average borrowers had 677+ scores while those who were between 500–549 accounted for only 0.33%.

-If you have a credit score under 600, it’s important to show that other aspects of your financial situation are secure.
-Lenders will want proof from sources such as pay stubs or tax returns in order for them give out loans at all!
+If you have a credit score under 600, it's important to show that other aspects of your financial situation are secure.
+Lenders will want proof from sources such as pay stubs or tax returns in order for them to give out loans at all!

 VA loan: 640